Letter to Luna

 In December, the days get shorter and the nights get longer.
 The good thing is that you can immerse yourself longer in the observation of the moon.
 In January 2019 Hermès Horloger launched a timepiece called Arceau, L’Heure de la Lune.
 This intensely poetic Moon phase inspired this story, just before the holidays.
 Because the moon makes our nights less dark and gives us hope for better tomorrows.
 Isabelle Cerboneschi

 This is a fictional story.
-Any resemblance any resemblance to real persons, living or dead, is purely coincidental
+Any resemblance to real persons, living or dead, is purely coincidental

 Tonight is the full moon.
 I’m looking through the window.
 The face of the moon, I’m not talking about the dark side, is so familiar to me.
 How many times have I let myself be lulled by her glow.
 How many nights have I hoped that the silent prayers I addressed to her would be heard.
 And like every night of the full moon, memories are flooding back.

 As I was tidying up tonight, I found a large forgotten box at the top of a closet.
 It contained a letter that my mother had written to me just before I was born.
 She had given it to me when I was 18 years old, in a precious bundle that contained my first diapers, my first pajamas, my first little child’s shoes,… The letter was placed just above it.
 Finding it again overwhelms me.
 It seems that it was written especially for this evening of full moon.

 When evening falls, the moon is gold”.
 This is the only line of this poem by Émile Verhaeren that I remember.
 I had learned it by heart, like all the students in my class.
 In my grandmother’s kitchen, I had repeated it, like a trained monkey.
 And tirelessly, she had corrected me, until it came out of my mouth without a hitch.
 How old was I again?
 It had been so long ago…